rat-genome-database/orthology-paf-pipeline/README.md

-# orthology-paf-pipeline
+# transitive-ortholog-pipeline
-Generate PAF files for Jbrowse2 based on orthology
+Generate transitive orthologs for all species based on HUMAN orthologs.